viki4545/The_Dicee_Game/README.md

 # The_Dicee_Game
 ## This is a simple dice game built using html,css and javascript.
+## It display the result by refreshing the page.